 What isn’t going to match up?
 It’s healthy to ask yourself this question as you follow your road map — and before you start applying for your dream job.

 Mael, for example, had more than two decades of experience working toward her dream job as a public relations professional.
 However, she identified four gaps in her resume, including lack of experience with TV or radio and lack of connections with influencers in her field.

 One of Mael’s less-than-dream jobs on her way up the ladder, however, allowed her to interview C-level executives on-air.
-That experience helped her bridge some of the gaps on her resume.
+That experience helped her fill some of the holes on her resume.

-When critiquing your candidacy for your dream job, be hard on yourself.
+How to land a dream job: When critiquing your candidacy for your dream job, be constructive.
 When you identify areas where you’re lacking, strategize on how to improve.
 Volunteer to take on extra projects at work if you have to.
 Better yet, start a side hustle to build your expertise.

 Not everyone’s career path is as straight as Carroll’s.
-It’s likelier that your path will resemble Mael’s.
+It’s more likely that your path will resemble Mael’s.

 Like Mael, it’s OK to be flexible.
 Your dream job could change as you gain experience and build connections.
 What you want to do today might be different from what you want to do in five or 10 years.

 As long as you’re working in the right direction, you’ll end up in the right place — where your dream job will be waiting.

 Oh, and if you have education debt to repay, consider dream careers that lead to student loan forgiveness.

 Interested in refinancing student loans?Here are the top 9 lenders of 2022!